 An interest in space and innovation is required.
 Technical roles require a minimum level of experience.

 Applicants are required to submit an expression of interest form.
-Applicants who proceed to the next round will be required to participate in a short video call in order to access their candidacy.
+Applicants who proceed to the next round will be required to participate in a short video call in order to assess their candidacy.